 Reports in the Behaviours suite provide analytics based on end Wi-Fi user behaviour allowing Purple’s Customers to understand intent and predict future actions.

 – Frequency* – This report counts the number of visitors seen making 1, 2, 3, 4 or 5+ visits over a period of time.
 Visitors are moved along the groupings based on the number of visits they have made in total.
 The groupings are based on the count of visits and a visitor will only ever be counted in one of them.

 – Bounce* – This report provides an insight into the number of stayed and bounced visits at Customer’s venues.
 Bounce is based on the duration a visitor’s device was present within range of a hardware controller in your venue during their visit.
 Visits are categorised as ‘Stayed’, ‘Bounced’ or ‘Unknown’.

 – New vs Repeat – This report shows the number of new and returning visitors within a given date period.
-Visitors are

 – Engagement* – This report provides an insight into end Wi-Fi user engagement at the customer’s venues.
 Engagement is based on the duration a visitor’s device was present within range of a hardware controller in the venue during their visit.
 Visits are categorised as ‘Not Engaged’, ‘Partially Engaged’, ‘Fully Engaged’ or ‘Unknown’.

 – Dwell* – This report provides an insight into the average amount of time visitors spend within the customer’s venues on.
 Dwell is based upon the average duration a visitor’s device was present within range of a hardware controller in the venue during their visit.
 If no valid duration is found for a visit then it is not included in the average.